History of Rajasthan: History

 The earliest historical Chahamana king is the 6th century ruler Vasudeva.

 The Ana Sagar lake in Ajmer was commissioned by the Chahamana ruler Arnoraja.

 The subsequent Chahamana kings faced several Ghaznavid raids.
 Ajayaraja II (r. c.
-1110–1135 CE) repulsed a Ghaznavid attack, and also defeated the Paramara king Naravarman.
+1110–1135) repulsed a Ghaznavid attack, and also defeated the Paramara king Naravarman.
 He moved the kingdom's capital from Shakambhari to Ajayameru (Ajmer), a city that he either established or greatly expanded.
 His successor Arnoraja raided the Tomara territory, and also repulsed a Ghaznavid invasion.
 However, he suffered setbacks against the Gujarat Chaulukya kings Jayasimha Siddharaja and Kumarapala, and was killed by his own son Jagaddeva.

 Arnoraja's younger son Vigraharaja IV greatly expanded the Chahamana territories, and captured Delhi from the Tomaras.
 The most celebrated ruler of the dynasty was Someshvara's son Prithviraja III, better known as Prithviraj Chauhan.
 He defeated several neighbouring kings, including the Chandela ruler Paramardi in 1182–83, although he could not annex the Chandela territory to his kingdom.
 In 1191, he defeated the Ghurid king Muhammad of Ghor at the first Battle of Tarain.
 However, the next year, he was defeated at the second Battle of Tarain, and subsequently killed.

 Muhammad of Ghor appointed Prithviraja's son Govindaraja IV as a vassal.
 Prithviraja's brother Hariraja dethroned him, and regained control of a part of his ancestral kingdom.
-Hariraja was defeated by the Ghurids in 1194 CE.
+Hariraja was defeated by the Ghurids in 1194.
 Govindaraja was granted the fief of Ranthambore by the Ghurids.
 There, he established a new branch of the dynasty.